NRCan/CanFlood/.github/pull_request_template.md

 ## Test coverage for this change:

 - [ ] I have added API unit tests
-- [ ] I have added appropriate UI unit tests (ng component or cypress)
+- [ ] I have added appropriate UI unit tests
 - [ ] I have not added tests

 ## Additional Notes: